 The Dutch established bases in Indonesia and created a center at Jakarta.
 The Dutch East India Company was founded in 1602, and carried the Dutch Reformed Church to the East Indies.
 But don’t think this means the Dutch conducted missionary work among indigenous peoples.
-It merely means they carried their religious institution with them and built chapels so Dutch nationals had a place to worship when they were doing business there.
-Any converts from among the native population as by accident, not any kind of planned outreach.
+It merely means they carried their religious institution with them and built chapels so Dutch nationals had a place to worship when doing business there.
+Any converts from among the native population was by accident, not any kind of planned outreach.
 Dutch interests in the Far East were exclusively commercial.

 The English equivalent of the Dutch East India Company was, the creatively named à English East India Company.
 Though the directors of the Company were suspicious of missionaries, they appointed chaplains to their trading communities.
-This provided an opening later for those with missionary vision in England and India, such as Parliamentarian William Wilberforce and Charles Grant, an employee of the company.
+This provided an opening for those with missionary vision in England and India, such as Parliamentarian William Wilberforce and Charles Grant, an employee of the company.

-Two outstanding East India Company chaplains were Henry Martyn & Claudius Buchanan.
-Martyn was a leading Cambridge intellect and winner of several academic prizes.
+Two outstanding East India Company chaplains were Henry Martyn and Claudius Buchanan.
+Martyn was a leading Cambridge intellect and winner of numerous academic prizes.
 He and other Cambridge students were influenced by the long ministry of Charles Simeon, whose preaching urged that the Gospel be taken to All Peoples.
 Martyn was a brilliant linguist and translator.
-He was appointed a chaplain in 1805, translated the NT into Urdu and Persian and prepared an Arabic version before his early death from tuberculosis at only 31.
+He was appointed a chaplain in 1805, translated the NT into Urdu and Persian and prepared an Arabic version before his early death from tuberculosis at 31.
 His Indian assistant, Abdul Masih, converted from Islam to become a Christian missionary and advocate of the Faith.
 He was ordained in 1825 as the first Indian Anglican clergyman.
 Many others were inspired by Martyn’s life of scholarship and devotion.

-But by steady perseverance, monumental labor at biblical translation, longsuffering through family tragedies and the loss of precious manuscripts by fire, Carey faced down all his critics, became Professor of Sanskrit at Fort William College and earned the accolade from Bishop Stephen Neill, himself a missionary in India: “In the whole history of the Church, no nobler man has ever given himself to the service of the Redeemer.”
+But by steady perseverance, monumental labor at biblical translation, longsuffering through family tragedies and the loss of precious manuscripts by fire, Carey faced down all critics, became Professor of Sanskrit at Fort William College and earned the accolade from Bishop Stephen Neill, himself a missionary in India: “In the whole history of the Church, no nobler man has ever given himself to the service of the Redeemer.”